Code-Institute-Submissions/TVreview/README.md

 I used icons from materialize.
 These icons are recognisable by the user and they can work out what the function is.
 #### Styling
 I used Materilize to help to organise my layout.
 What 2 Watch is the title of the website and is shortened to W2W for the logo.
 The buttons have slightly rounded edges to look more appealing.
+Colours change on the buttons as the user hovers over.
+Also, the cards pop out as the user hovers over them.

 ### Wireframes
 I created the wireframes on [Balsamiq](https://balsamiq.com/).
 There were changes to the shortened title (from WtW to W2W).
 Also, I removed the add tv show and